Scandinavian Almond Bars

-Every Christmas my Aunt Carol makes almond bars—a cookie textured bar with slivered almonds and icing.
+Every Christmas my Aunt Carol makes almond bars—a cookie textured bar with sliced almonds and icing.
 They have to be one of my favorite holiday treats… probably because I love love love almond extract in my baked goods.
 A few years back she shared the recipe with me and now I am going to share it with you as part of my 25 Days of Baking.